lottieh/Todo-App-Frontend/README.md

 # Nailing It To Do App

-This project was to create a To-do app from scratch and is my first time using mnay of the software and concepts used.
+This project was to create a To-do app from scratch and is my first time using many of the software and concepts used.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites